Academics, advising and support services

 Parents are encouraged to check in with their student several times during the semester:

 1st check-in (Aug.
-17-24): Have they read their course syllabi, logged into Blackboard & Canvas, and do they understand and are they prepared to complete the course requirements?
+23-Sept.
+3): Have they read their course syllabi, logged into Canvas, and do they understand and are they prepared to complete the course requirements in the modality offered?

 2nd check-in (Sept.
 15-30): Have they received any Progress Reports, and if so, have they made an appointment with their advisor, tutor or coach in Navigate?